freizl/haskell-heroku-seed-project/README.md

 ## Notes

-This seed project uses stack as build tool and scotty web framework to demo creating a webapp.
+1. This seed project uses stack as build tool and scotty web framework to demo creating a webapp.
 Both can be easily swapped by other tools (e.g. cabal and servant respectively.)
+1. Multiple Stage Dockerfile
+   a.
+See 2 `FROM` in the `Dockerfile`
+   b.
+The goal is to create much smaller image for running in production